 The verdict is out.
-Most of us are addicted to the internet and whomever can overcome excessive content consumption wins.
+Most of us are addicted to the internet, and whoever can overcome excessive content consumption wins.
 Period.

-I’ll be the first to admit that I’m totally hooked on content.
+I’ll be the first to admit that I’m hooked on content.
 It has been my downfall for many many years now.

-I’m still a fairly productive human being when it comes to work.
-But outside of that I’m pretty useless.
+I’m still a reasonably productive human being when it comes to working.
+But outside of that, I’m pretty useless.
 I rate myself mediocre for managing personal relationships, cooking, cleaning, reading fiction books, writing and exercise.

 I could be much better at all of these things, but my need for consuming an endless amount of content prevents me from reaching my potential.

 It’s so easy to mindlessly consume videos on YouTube—or to scroll through your Facebook feed hoping to be entertained.
 It’s so easy to read “50 articles on how you can be more productive”.
 It’s so easy to consume podcast after podcast after podcast.

-If we were to log how much time we spend consuming content vs taking action, no doubt the results would be alarming.
+If we were to log how much time we spend consuming content versus taking action, I have no doubt the results would be alarming.

 I think most of us are falling into this trap.
 Focusing on activities that bring some level of discomfort is a lost art.
 Deep focus is what typically separates those who are successful in whatever they endeavour to those who go a mile wide and an inch deep.